arb/celebrate/README.md

 - `PARTIAL` - ends validation on the first failure.
 Does *not* apply joi transformations if any part of the request is invalid.
 - `FULL` - validates the entire request object and collects all the validation failures in the result.
 Does *not* apply joi transformations if any part of the request is invalid.
+  - Note: In order for this to work, you will need to pass `abortEarly: false` to [#joiOptions](#celebrateschema-joioptions-opts).
+Or to get the default behavior along with this, `{ abortEarly: false, warnings: true }`

 ### `new CelebrateError([message], [opts])`